rastern/umsg/docs/source/start.rst

   umsg.log('hello logging')

-However, you may find it more useful to set a handler other than the default :py:class:`~logging.NullHandler`.
+However, because it is intended for libraries, you may find it more useful to set a handler other than the default :py:class:`~logging.NullHandler`.

 .. code-block:: python

   import logging
   import umsg

-  umsg.get_attr('logger').setHandler(logging.StreamHandler())
+  umsg.add_handler(logging.StreamHandler())
   umsg.log('send me to stdout!')